palaceswitcher/SMW-NES-Disassembly/style_guide.md

 #### Objects

-`objObject`: The start of an object's code\
+`objBhvObject`: The start of an object's behavior code\
 `objPurpose`: Routine or subroutine used by multiple objects\
-`genObjPurpose`: Generic object code that's either shared or used by object(s) via a subroutine call\
+`genObjBhvPurpose`: Generic object code that's either shared or used by object(s) via a subroutine call\
 `objectGetFunction`: The code that an object uses to call from its function table\
 `objectHitCheck`: The function that checks if the player successfully hit and object\
 `objectHitRespond`: The object's response to being hit by the player\